ikegami/perl-Syntax-Feature-Loop/README.txt

-feature-loop
+Syntax-Feature-Loop

-feature::loop is a lexically-scoped pragma that provides the C<loop BLOCK> syntax for unconditional loops.
+Syntax::Feature::Loop is a lexically-scoped pragma that provides the C<loop BLOCK> syntax for unconditional loops.